OlgaKuklina/MagicLantern/README.md

 Used libraries
 ======
-* Android Design Support Library
+- Android Design Support Library
-* Android Support Library v7
+- Android Support Library v7
-* YouTube Android Player API
+- YouTube Android Player API
-* Picasso Library
+- Picasso for loading and rendering images.

 The app uses TMDb API and content for posters and movie information.